senseshift/senseshift-hardware/3D Models/README.md

-# 3D Models for OpenHaptics
+# 3D Models for SenseShift